Connor Bunnaman

-Connor Bunnaman (born April 16, 1998) is a Canadian professional ice hockey forward currently playing for the Charlotte Checkers of the American Hockey League (AHL) while under contract to the Florida Panthers of the National Hockey League (NHL).
+Connor Bunnaman (born April 16, 1998) is a Canadian professional ice hockey forward for Mountfield HK of the Czech Extraliga (ELH).
 Bunnaman played in the Ontario Hockey League for the Kitchener Rangers before being drafted by the Philadelphia Flyers in the 2016 NHL Entry Draft.

 Early life

 Bunnaman was born on April 16, 1998, in Guelph, Ontario, Canada.

 Playing career

 Junior

 Growing up, Bunnaman played for the Guelph Jr. Gryphons U16 AAA in the South Central Triple-A Hockey League U16.
 Following this, he was named to Team OMHA White, where he competed at the OHL Gold Cup U-16 tournament and earned an invitation to Canada’s national under-17 development camp.
 He was subsequently drafted 31st overall in the 2014 Ontario Hockey League (OHL) draft by the Kitchener Rangers.
 He scored his first career OHL goal during a 6–5 win over the Guelph Storm off an assist from Mike Davies on October 13, 2014.
 As the Rangers began their playoff berth against the London Knights, he recorded his first post-season goal during Game 2.

 Bunnaman was drafted in the fourth round, 109th overall, by the Philadelphia Flyers in the 2016 NHL Entry Draft.
 Upon being drafted, Bunnaman stated that he felt he would fit in well with the team because he considered himself "a two-way, power forward.
 I create space well for others so I think I fit into their system well."
 Prior to the 2017–18 season, Bunnaman signed an entry-level contract with the team and was invited to participate in the Flyers' training camp.
 Upon returning, Bunnaman was named captain of the Kitchener Rangers alongside alternate captains Adam Mascherin, Connor Hall and Jake Henderson.
 At the night of the announcement, Bunnaman also played in his 200th career OHL game, tying Barry Duench for 41st place in franchise history for regular-season games played.